 Bachelor of Environmental Science - CA42

-The Bachelor of Environmental Science will enable you to develop the knowledge and skills required for employment related to environmental monitoring, management and ecologically sustainable development.
+The Bachelor of Environmental Science will enable you to develop the knowledge and skills required for employment in areas related to environmental monitoring, management and ecologically sustainable development.
 You will benefit from a combination of theoretical and practical work, including field work.

 Online, On Campus